johnmcha/johnmcha/README.md

 ### Hi there 👋
+### G'day mates!
+this is Johnny Cha studying AI data science using python.
+It's not been a long time since I began to learn python, I have been already feeling that this is a great language.

 <!--
 **johnmcha/johnmcha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.